mhkeller/plot/README.md

 Plot
 ===

 > A small library to render charts in node and show them in a popup window or save a picture of them as a png.

+WORK IN PROGRESS, DOCUMENTATION NEEDS UPDATING

 ## Installing (not yet on npm)